What Foods To Eat On Your Period To Reduce Cramps & Weakness

 Due to its anti-inflammatory and pain-relieving properties, ginger can be particularly effective during your menstrual cycle.

-Whether you opt for ginger tea or incorporate fresh ginger into your meals, it may help ease those bothersome cramps and queasy feelings.
+Whether you opt for ginger tea or incorporate fresh ginger into your meals, it may help ease menstrual cramps, nausea, and queasy feelings.

 5) Whole Grains